Artezaru/pysdic/docs/source/api_documentation/point_cloud.rst

 PointCloud object geometric computations
 -------------------------------------------

-The following methods can be used to perform geometric computations on PointCloud objects:
+The following methods can be used to perform geometric computations on :class:`PointCloud` objects:

 .. autosummary::
    :toctree: ../generated/